Skip to main content

 Year 7

-Pupils focus on Health and Safety in the workshop including the use of tools and equipment to complete project based work.
+Pupils will be introduced and focus on Health and Safety in the workshop including the use of tools and equipment to complete project based work.
 A focus on the use of Adobe illustrator in Graphics to build on knowledge and understanding to complete projects with creativity and flare.
+Pupils will acquire a range of food skills, increasing in complexity and accuracy, to cook a range of dishes, safely and hygienically.

 Resistant Materials